JZilla808/powerball-auto-generator/readme.md

 }
 ```

 ## Configuration

-- The schedule is set to run daily at 9 AM Pacific Time.
+- The schedule is set to run four times daily at 9 AM, 1 PM, 5 PM, and 9 PM Pacific Time.
 You can modify this in the `StartRandomNumberGenerator()` function.
 - The number of commits per run is randomly generated between 5 and 18.
 This can be adjusted in the `generateCount()` function.

 ## File Structure